coleifer/peewee/docs/peewee/models.rst

           username = CharField(unique=True)

    Model definition uses the declarative style seen in other popular ORMs.
-   Note that we are extending the *BaseModel* class so the *User* model will inherit the database connection.
+   We are extending the *BaseModel* class so the *User* model will inherit the database connection.

    We have explicitly defined a single *username* column with a unique constraint.
 Because we have not specified a primary key, Peewee will